Nafis28/Email-To-SMS/README.md

 # Email-to-SMS Bridge

-A simple serverless function that listens for incoming POST requests containing email data, then sends a corresponding SMS message using Twilio.
+A simple function that listens for incoming POST requests containing email data, then sends a corresponding SMS message using Twilio.

 ## Features